 4.1.
 The Student Conduct Administrator will provide a brief summary of the alleged breach of the Code as outlined in the Report.
 This summary is provided to the Student(s) named in the Report (the Respondent(s)) to understand the scope of the Report including details on time, dates, and alleged breach of the Code, and date of meeting with the Student Conduct Administrator.
 The Student may choose to submit a written response to the summary provided to them; however, attendance at the meeting is still required.

 4.2.
 If the Student does not respond to the Report after having been given a reasonable opportunity to do so, the Student Conduct Administrator may proceed with the Student Conduct process in this policy and procedures and/or impose Interim Measures or Sanctions in accordance with this policy and procedures.
-Past conduct violations and patterns of behavior may be taken into consideration in determining the appropriate sanction(s).
+Past conduct violations and patterns of behaviour may be taken into consideration in determining the appropriate sanction(s).

 4.3.
 The Student Conduct Administrator may consult with or seek assistance from appropriate University officials or external advisors in resolving a Report.
 Once a Report has been filed, the University will respond expeditiously.